pkcpkc/bc-lions-moabit/README.md

    }
    ```
 2. Run `node build-html.js`
-3. The schedule group will automatically appear in the "Training" section with embedded Google Calendar
+3. The termine group will automatically appear in the "Training" section with embedded Google Calendar

 ## Template System

 The template uses client-side JavaScript generation with three placeholders:

 - `{{CALENDAR_CONFIGS}}` - JSON array with team configurations
-- `{{SCHEDULE_CONFIGS}}` - JSON array with schedule configurations
+- `{{SCHEDULE_CONFIGS}}` - JSON array with termine configurations
 - `{{LAST_UPDATED}}` - Timestamp of last build

 Dynamic sections are created by JavaScript: